 Moment Kavárna and Bistro is a versatile meeting place for doing homework or having a coffee with friends.
 Their desserts are constantly rotating, but my favorite is their crumbly “krtkův dort” cake, so if you see it, make sure you get one before it runs out.
 Moment is a hub for the vegan community and their bulletin board is full of notices for local meetups, activism, and vegan-friendly or organic shopping.
 On a final note, be aware that they are cash only, so stop by the bankomat beforehand.

 Raw Vegan refers to “cooking” vegan food without the use of heat and MyRaw Cafe is out to prove eating raw can be delicious and have variety.
 It appears to be working, as they recently opened a second location in Brno.
 Their specialties are desserts, but they offer a full menu, including all-day breakfast and a wine list.
 With catering, classes on raw vegan cooking, and Christmas cookie orders in December, raw vegans can find a like-minded community.

 Dhaba Beas is a vegetarian chain of dishes from the northern region of India.
-With 11 locations throughout the city, you’re never too far from one.
+With 11 locations throughout the city of Prague, you’re never too far from one.
 They are a self-serve, pay by weight restaurant, which allows you to customize your meal.
 None of the dishes contain eggs, meat, or fish, and many vegan options are available, so if you’re looking to convince your omnivore friends that vegan food can be delicious and filling, stop by.

 Fast fashion has become a negatively impactful industry on the environment and human rights worldwide, but Bohempia is doing their part to lessen the carbon footprint of fashion by locally sourcing their labor and materials.
 Hemp has emerged as the latest eco-friendly fashion trend and Bohempia specializes in wardrobe basics, like colored tees and PETA-certified canvas shoes.